Which Of The Following Is Not True About Old Age

 3. Old Age Is Synonymous with Loneliness

 The idea that older adults are inherently lonely is another false assumption.
 While social isolation can occur due to factors like retirement, loss of peers, or mobility issues, it is not an unavoidable outcome.
-Many seniors maintain solid social networks through family, community groups, or digital communication.
+Many seniors maintain strong social networks through family, community groups, or digital communication.
 In fact, some studies suggest that older adults report higher life satisfaction due to stronger family bonds or participation in social activities.

 4. Physical Activity Is Unnecessary After a Certain Age